Thermal Resistivity Testing (ASTM D5334 / IEEE 442)

 Key Steps in Thermal Testing:

-1. Inserting a Heat Source: A heat pulse is generated by a thermal probe inserted into the soil or rock sample.
+1. Inserting a Heat Source: A heat pulse is generated by a thermal probe inserted into the soil or concrete sample.
 The heat source is typically a small heater inside the probe.

 2. Measuring Temperature Changes: Sensors in the probe measure how the temperature changes over time, as heat moves through the material.